 Step 1: You need to find out what network has put the block on your property.
 Even if you suspect you know what network it is we still strongly recommend that you first contact the CheckMEND support team so we can give you some specific information about it.
 See the Knowledgebase article HERE for further details on this.

 Step 2: Don’t panic.
 We are fully aware that block records can become associated with mobile phone IMEI numbers for a variety of perfectly innocent reasons and no one here is accusing you of having committed any crimes.
 Please be aware that it is the responsibility of the blocking phone network to add or remove block records.
 This is not something we can assist them with directly.

 Should you get stuck at any point in the following steps then you can find answers to the most common problems at the end of this article.
 If this does not help then you can still contact us again for advice.
 If you tell us what step you are on and what the problem you are having with it is then we will do all we can to help.

 Step 3: The best way to deal with a block depends on the circumstances for it.
 Please read the below categories and decide which one best applies to you to find out what to do next.
 When speaking with the network keep the below questions in mind as these should help you to address any problems that may arise.

 Category A) If you blocked the phone yourself

 Simply contact the phone network that you reported the phone to as lost or stolen and request that they remove the block record from it.
-They may need your contract details, SIM number or IMEI number to do this.
-If they claim the phone is not blocked then double check that they are definitely looking at the right IMEI number.
+They may need your contract details, SIM number, or IMEI number to do this.
+If they claim the phone is not blocked then double-check that they are definitely looking at the right IMEI number.
 If you have switched your SIM card to a new phone then they may be checking the records for your new phones IMEI number, not the one you are enquiring about.
-If that does not help then refer to the answer to the question: The network claim the phone isn’t blocked.
+If that does not help then refer to the answer to the question: The network claims the phone isn’t blocked.
 What do I do?